 When you’re performing market research, you will want to find whether the people you are asking for opinions are the people whose opinions matter to you.
 You usually achieve this by asking demographic questions such as age, sex, education level, income level, occupation, and location.
 These questions are usually short and easy to answer.
 You can get away with asking more than a few of them — as many as you need to determine which subjects of your survey are ideal customers, and which aren’t.

 What’s Troubling You?

 These don’t have to be substantial troubles.
-If you’re hearing that your products don’t work well, it probably wouldn’t be the first time you’ve noticed that because you’d be filled with warranty claims and you’d notice fewer sales already.
-But these answer can be valuable subtle things that will enable your products and services to deliver even more value to your customers.
+If you’re hearing that your products don’t work well, it probably wouldn’t be the first time you’ve noticed that.
+You’d be filled with warranty claims and you’d notice fewer sales already.
+But these answers can be valuable subtle things that will enable your products and services to deliver even more value to your customers.